codefellows/setup-guide/windows/windows-10.md

 For setting up a modern development environment, we will require that you're running the latest version of Windows 10 and have WSL Version 2 installed.

-> **NOTE:** WSL 2 is only available in Windows 10, Version 2004, Build 19041 or higher.
+> **NOTE:** WSL 2 is only available in Windows 10 or greater, Version 2004, Build 19041 or higher.
 You may need to update your Windows version.

 Check your windows version in settings before moving on.
 Click in the Windows Search box, and type "version", and hit enter.
 You'll see a System Information window telling you about your computer and OS.
 Confirm you are running 2004 or higher.

 ![Check the Build of your OS](https://p57.p1.n0.cdn.getcloudapp.com/items/4gujyKoO/Image%202020-06-15%20at%204.13.25%20PM.png?v=5b8a750ada301268081beb4e33d37077)

 If your version is not a build higher than 19041, you'll need to do an update of Windows.
 [Open this page](https://www.microsoft.com/en-us/software-download/windows10){:target="_blank"}, and click the button that says "Download tool now".
 Run it, and allow it to update your current system's OS.
 This may take awhile.

 ### Enable WSL Feature in Windows